15 0 10

-The fact that it can combat depression, reduce anxiety and stress are three main reasons why meditation should be more widely taught and used.
+The fact that it can combat depression, reduce anxiety, and stress are the three main reasons why meditation should be more widely taught and used.

 We all know that stress causes significant blood sugar fluctuations and there is no doubt recent events (global COVID lock-down) have added significant stress into all of our lives so it makes sense to make use of any tools that can help reduce that stress.

 Anyone living with diabetes and finding themselves under stress at times should consider adding meditation into your daily regime to relieve stress and help ensure your blood sugar levels are as close to target as possible.